 Zipline Logistics had the honor of attending the very first Clean Transportation Forum hosted earlier this month by UpGrade Ohio.
-The event was held in collaboration with Hocking College and Clean Fuels Ohio and focused on facilitating discussions around cleaner-burning, electric, and fuel cell-based drivetrains, improving fuel economy and fleet efficiency, and implementing cleaner alternative fuel infrastructure and planning.
+The event was held in collaboration with Hocking College and Clean Fuels Ohio and focused on facilitating discussions around cleaner-burning, the electric semi and other vehicles, and fuel cell-based drivetrains, improving fuel economy and fleet efficiency, and implementing cleaner alternative fuel infrastructure and planning.

 Zipline Logistics shared insights from “a 3PL point of view.”
 President and co-founder Andrew Lynch discussed what Zipline is doing today to promote sustainable transportation and what he expects for our industry in the near future.